 Generally, traffic black spots can be identified through historical accident records (Cui et al., 2022).
 Objects considered as traffic black spots can be road junctions, short road sections or mid-blocks (Kowtanapanich, Tanaboriboon, & Chadbunchachai, 2006).
 Common defining elements of traffic black spots may include the frequency of accidents in a specific spatial and temporal range, the severity of accidents, and the proportion of accident numbers to the traffic volume (Aziz & Ram, 2022).
 Furthermore, according to the differences in the spaital and social contexts, criteria for definning traffic black spots in regions can vary globally.
 For example, China defines urban road black spots as: road sections within 500 meters or junctions within 150 meters that have at least three casualty accidents every year (Yuan, Zeng & Shi, 2020); In Thailand, the black spot is the place where at least 3 serious accidents or 5 injury accidents have been recorded within 100m within three years (Tanprasert, T. et al., 2020).

 Some studies do not adopt fixed threshold standards, but identify the clustering structure of collision accidents as traffic black spots.
-Modified clustering algorithm of K-Means (Zhang, Shu & Yan, 2019), Firefly (Yuan, Zeng & Shi, 2020) and DBSCAN (Ye et al., 2010) have been tested to improve the accuracy of identitfying traffic black spots from large accident datasets.
-However, in sparse or limited accident datasets the application of clustering methods is relatively limited.
+Modified clustering algorithm of K-Means (Zhang, Shu & Yan, 2019), Firefly (Yuan, Zeng & Shi, 2020) and DBSCAN (Ye et al., 2010) have been used to identify traffic black spots from large accident datasets.
+However, when accident data are sparse, these clustering methods are not applicable.

 With the advancement of information technology, methods for perceiving the urban environment and activities have been greatly enriched.
 Some studies seek to identify and predict traffic blackspots without relying on accident data, but through open data sources, such as street view images and built environment information from public map platforms.
 The popularity of various machine learning models also play an essential role in this trend.
 The visual information from street view image is believed to be useful for simulating and reflecting features of the built environment in the perception of drivers, cyclists or pedestrians(Ito and Biljecki, 2021; Biljecki and Ito, 2021).
 Some studies have attempted to predict street safety risks or the existence of traffic black spots based on street view elements and built environment information.
 For example, Tanprasert and his colleagues have explored a adistance-aware image segmentation model to extract visual information from street view objects and classify traffic black spots in Thailand based on a fully-connected neural network (Tanprasert et al., 2020).
 The model has shown an accuracy of 69.91% in classifying black and safe spots.
 Cai et al. (2022) extracted different street view objects from street view images and estimate the distance of object from the camera to simulate the perception of street view while driving.
 Street view elements combined with other built-environment variables were incorporated into three different tree-based ensemble models to predict the number of speeding accidents.
 The combination of street view information and the classification task of traffic black spots is proved to have sufficient potential.